Welcome To Your

 TIER 3 | Higher copay: This category includes preferred, brand-name drugs that don't yet have a generic equivalent.
 These drugs are more expensive than generics, and have a higher copay.

-TIER 4 | Highest copay: In this category are nonpreferred brand name drugs for which there is either a generic alternative or a more cost-effective preferred brand including most specialty medications.
+TIER 4 | Highest copay: In this category are nonpreferred brand name drugs for which there is either no generic alternative nor a more cost-effective preferred brand including most specialty medications.
 These drugs have the highest copay.
 Make sure to check for mail-order discounts that may be available.

 Helpful Rx Cost Savings Tools & Tips: